Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 1. A good place to start is with authentication.
 In `Views\Shared` add a MVC5 Partial Page `_LoginPartial.cshtml`.
 Replace the contents of the file with the contents of the file of same name from the sample.
 2. Also in `Views\Shared`, replace the contents of `_Layout.cshtml` with the code from the sample.
 This will light up the `_LoginParital` view from above, ensure that only Admins can view the role management page, and include some of the javascript necessary for later.
 3. In `Controllers`, add a new empty controller and name it AccountController.
 Replace its implementation with the sample's.
-Don't worry about the `WebAppRBACDotNet` namespace for now, you'll do a global search and replace later.
+Don't worry about the `WebAppGroupClaimsDotNet` namespace for now, you'll do a global search and replace later.
 This controller handles authentication when the user clicks on 'Sign In' or 'Sign Out' in our `_LoginPartial` view.
 4. Right-click on the project, select Add --> Class.
 In the Add Class dialog, search for "OWIN".
 Select "OWIN Startup Class" from the results, and name your new OWIN Startup Class `Startup.cs`.
 Remove the `.App_Start` portion of the namespace.
 You can replace the implementation of this class with the one from the sample - but all you need to do here is change the class declaration to a partial class, and call the ConfigureAuth method.
 5. In the `App_Start` folder, create a class `Startup.Auth.cs`.
 Replace the code for the `Startup` class with the code from the sample.
 This class uses the OWIN middleware for authenticating the user to AAD, by sending and receiving messages according to the OpenIDConnect protocol.
 If you would like to see this authentication in action, check out our [WebApp-OpenIDConnect-DotNet](https://github.com/AzureADSamples/WebApp-OpenIDConnect-DotNet) sample.
 This Startup class also contains much of the logic necessary for implementing RBAC - but we'll come back to that shortly.

 #### Build the Database Schema

 1. First, in `Models`, create three new classes - `RoleMapping.cs`, `Task.cs`, and `TokenCacheEntry.cs`.
 These will serve as the all of the data models our application needs to persist data.
 Copy each of their implementations from the sample.
 In `Task.cs` you can see each task has an associated TaskID, TaskText, and Status.
 Similarly, a RoleMapping object contains an ID, an ObjectID, and a Role.
 The RoleMapping object represents a tie between an AAD object (a user or a group) and an application role (Admin, Approver, Writer, Observer), and will be used to persist a record of application role grants.
 Lastly, the TokenCacheEntry object is used to persist AAD access tokens needed for calling the AAD Graph API on a per-user basis.
-2. Next, create a new folder in your project called `DAL`, and within it add a new class `RbacContext.cs`, copying the sample's implementation.
+2. Next, create a new folder in your project called `DAL`, and within it add a new class `GroupClaimContext.cs`, copying the sample's implementation.
 This class will be used by Entity Framework 6 to construct the database schema, which you can see contains a table for RoleMappings, Tasks, and TokenCacheEntries.
 3. Create another new folder called `Utils`.
 Add a new class to that folder called `DbAccess`, and copy in the implementation from the sample.
 This class handles all reads and writes to the database for both Tasks and RBAC data.
 4. Also create a new class in `Utils` called `TokenDbCache`, and copy in the sample's code.
 This class handles all reads and writes to the database for AAD Access Tokens.